joshuasalamipeter/AI-Lab-Deep-Learning-for-Computer-Vision-WorldQuant-University/README.md

 # Repository Title
 AI-Lab-Deep-Learning-for-Computer-Vision-WorldQuant-University

-This repository contains [brief description of the file or project].
+This repository contains all project lessons taught by WorldQuant University.

 ## File Information